cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 format c
 ```

 The `format` instruction searches the text buffer, looking for a placeholder with the lowest number.
-The first occurrence of such placeholder is then replaced by the value supplied to the `format` instruction.
+The first occurrence of such a placeholder is then replaced by the value supplied to the `format` instruction.
 This means that each format only replaces one placeholder: `printf("{0}{0}{1}", "A", "B")` followed by `printflush` therefore outputs `AB{1}` and not `AAB`.
 On the other hand, `printf("A{0}B", "1{0}2", "X")` outputs `A1X2B` - the placeholder inserted into the text buffer by the `format` instruction is used by the subsequent `format`.
-This opens up a possibility for building outputs incrementally.
+This opens up the possibility for building outputs incrementally.

 Apart from the `printf()`, Mindcode supports a new `format()` function, which just outputs the `format` instruction for each of its arguments.
-The `printf(fmt, value1, value2)` function call is therefore just a shorthand for `print(fmt); format(value1, value2);`.
+The `printf(fmt, value1, value2)` function call is therefore just shorthand for `print(fmt); format(value1, value2);`.

 > [!TIP]
 > Since the `format` instruction allows to decouple the formatting template from the values being applied to the template, Mindcode is unable to apply the print merging optimizations to the `format` instruction, even when their arguments get resolved to constant values during optimizations.
 Use compile-time formatting instead of run-time formatting whenever possible for more efficient code.

 > [!TIP]
-> Print merging optimizations can utilize the `format` instruction for more effective optimizations.
+> Print merging optimizations can use the `format` instruction for more effective optimizations.
 To make sure the optimizations do not interfere with the `format` instructions placed into the code by the user, the optimizer only uses the `{0}` placeholder for its own formatting.
 This leaves the remaining nine placeholders, `{1}` to `{9}`, for use in the code itself.
 If you do use the `{0}` placeholder in your own code, the more efficient optimization using the `format` instruction will be disabled.

 > [!NOTE]
 > The `printf()` function is only supported in Mindustry Logic 8.